French Dip Pinwheels

 - Unroll the pizza crust into a long rectangle.
 Leave 1" at either and and cover with a layer of roast beef and a layer of cheese.

 - Decide how many rolls you want.
 For 8-10 rolls, roll up using the short end.
 For 12-16 rolls, roll up starting with the long side.
 Pinch the end to seal.
 Slice into equal size rolls and place on cookie sheet.
 Bake for 15-22 minutes, depending on size, until the dough is cooked through.

 - While the rolls are baking, make the au jus.
 Heat oil in a medium saucepan over medium heat.
 Add onion and cook about 3-4 minutes, until semi-translucent, then add the garlic and cook 1 minute more.
 Add the beef stock, Worcestershire, soy sauce, and bullion cubes, if using.
 Bring to a boil and cook for 4-5 minutes boiling (or until the bullion is dissolved).
 Taste carefully, and add salt and pepper as desired.

 - Serve hot rolls with the au jus.

-If you love a good French Dip, you’ll want to try these French Dip inspired recipes from my friends:
+If you love the French Dip Pinwheels recipe, you’ll want to try these French Dip inspired recipes from my friends: